 Palos Verdes Peninsula Unified School District schools are closed until further notice, with distance learning continuing through the remainder of calendar year 2020.
 For more information, visit pvpusd.net.

-With guidance from the Los Angeles County Department of Public Health, PVPUSD is reopening facilities in a limited capacity to the community for recreational outdoor activity.
+With guidance from the Los Angeles County Department of Public Health, PVPUSD has reopened facilities in a limited capacity to the community for recreational outdoor activity.
 Indoor facilities remain closed until further notice.

 In accordance with the Los Angeles County Department of Public Health guidelines, individuals may use accessible open spaces for exercise if they maintain social distancing requirements, while team sports are not allowed.
 Visitors to school campuses are asked to please stay 6 feet away from anyone not in their own household, wear face coverings and observe posted signage and locked gates.
 Please be advised that per county guidance, playground equipment, basketball courts, baseball and soccer fields will remain closed.

-Los Angeles Unified School District schools will remain closed for the remainder of the school year and courses through the summer will continue online.
-The district has opened 60 grab-and-go food centers for families.
+Los Angeles Unified School District schools remain closed and courses through the summer will continue online.
+Grab-and-go food centers for families will be open until August 14.
 For more information, visit lausd.net

 Marymount California University will remain closed through June 30, with staff offering campus services online and through email and phone.
+Summer classes are being conducted online.
+MCU will welcome students back to campus for the fall semester on August 24 with a blend of in-person and online courses, as well as an adjusted academic calendar.
+Additionally, MCU’s residential townhouse-style Villas will be single occupancy, offered at the lower double-room rate.
 For more information, visit marymountcalifornia.edu

 Palos Verdes Library District branches are closed until further notice.
 Online services are available 24/7 at pvld.org.
-All items currently checked out are due June 30, 2020 and all book drops are closed until June 8, including Malaga Cove and Miraleste.
-Holds on library materials are being accepted online, through the Palos Verdes Library District app or by phone.
-Starting June 2, the Palos Verdes Library District will launch Curbside Hold Pick Up at all library locations.
-Patrons can drive up to either Peninsula Center, Miraleste, or Malaga Cove Library branches to pick up their holds from 10 a.m. to 2 p.m.
+All items currently checked out are due June 30.
+Book drops are open and holds on library materials are being accepted online, through the Palos Verdes Library District app or by phone.
+Curbside hold pickup is available at all library locations.
+Patrons can drive up to either Peninsula Center, Miraleste, or Malaga Cove Library branches to pick up their holds from Tuesday-Thursday and Saturday at 10 a.m. to 2 p.m.
 For more information, visit pvld.org/curbsideholdpickup

 Los Angeles County Library branches are closed until further notice.
-Due dates for borrowed materials will be automatically extended, no late fines will be assessed, and customers can return materials when the Library reopens.
+Holds are available for Sidewalk Service pickup at select libraries.
+Holds may be picked up Monday – Friday, 10 a.m. – 5 p.m.
+Book drops at all 85 locations are open.
+All due dates on existing checkouts have been extended to July 15.
 Customers can contact their local library Monday – Friday, from 9 a.m. to 6 p.m. for information, services, and resources during the closure.
 For more information, visit lacountylibrary.org/coronavirus

-Los Angeles Public Library branches are closed until further notice.
-Due dates for borrowed materials will be automatically extended, no late fines will be assessed, and patrons can return materials when libraries reopen.
+Los Angeles Public Library branches are closed until further notice, though some locations offer Library To Go holds pickup.
+All due dates on existing checkouts have been extended to September 30.
+Due dates on new items checkouts will follow standard borrowing schedules.
 Librarians are available to provide assistance through the web-based service, Ask A Librarian.
 Digital services are available 24/7 at lapl.org.
 For more information, visit lapl.org/coronavirus

 Palos Verdes Peninsula Transit Authority